Legal

 When an account is closed, we pseudonymise the account on the platform and free up the email address for future signup.
 Some related records are retained where necessary (e.g. unlock receipts for HMRC platform-reporting obligations) and disclosed only as required by law.

 Service shutdown.
 If we ever discontinue the platform, we will give all users at least 30 days' written notice and provide an automatic data export of the personal data we hold about each account, in machine-readable form, before the service is taken offline.
+In-flight unlocks (paid but no lesson yet organised) are refunded automatically during the shutdown notice period; you don't need to ask.

-13. Privacy & data
+15. Privacy & data

 How we handle your personal data is set out in our privacy policy, which forms part of these terms by reference.
-In short: we collect only what the service needs, store it on UK infrastructure, never sell it, and let you export or delete it.
+In short: we collect only what the service needs, store it on UK and EU infrastructure, never sell it, and let you export or delete it.

-14. Governing law & disputes
+16. Governing law & disputes

 These terms are governed by the laws of England and Wales.
 The courts of England and Wales have exclusive jurisdiction in respect of any dispute arising under them, save that consumers may have additional rights to bring claims in their local jurisdiction under applicable consumer protection law.